0xKMG/brt-smart-contract/contracts/BeRightThereV2/README.md

 ## Overview

-`BeRightThereV2` is an advanced smart contract designed for event organizers to manage participants.
-It incorporates Chainlink Automation and Chainlink Functions to handle event validations and automation seamlessly.
-This contract enables organizers to invite users, enforce penalties for late arrivals, and manage user deposits, leveraging Chainlink's decentralized services.
+`BeRightThereV2` builds on the foundation of V1 by integrating Chainlink Automation and Chainlink Functions to enhance the reliability and automation of event management and participant verification.
+This version aims to provide a more robust solution by leveraging decentralized technologies to validate user locations and automate key processes, ensuring a seamless experience for users.

 ## Installation